COMPASSION FOR THE DUSTY

 We came from dust and one day soon, we’ll be nothing but dust again.

-And we don’t have to live very long to experience being dusty, do we?
+And we don’t have to live very long to experience our dustiness, do we?

-On and on the list goes, increasing even more as we grow older.
+And the list goes on, increasing even more as we get older.

 This is our dusty reality.